Marx0xD/spectre/README.md

                                                                                                                                                                         # Odoo Instance Orchestration Platform

 The Odoo Instance Orchestration Platform automates the provisioning of isolated Odoo environments on remote hosts.
 It uses a distributed architecture consisting of a Spring Boot control plane, a Kafka message broker, and a Python-based Orchestrator responsible for executing provisioning tasks such as container creation, database initialization, and environment configuration.

-This project is published publicly to support transparency, reproducibility, and academic evaluation.
-It was originally developed as part of a technical submission for the Master of Information Technology programme at Brno University of Technology.
+This project is published publicly for transparency and reproducibility.
+It was originally created as a small weekend prototype and is not a production-ready tool as of the present release.
+It is shared openly in case it may be useful to others or serve as a reference.
 ---

 ## 🚀 Features